thejqs/api/README.md

 It's designed to use `PostgreSQL` as a backend and `Redis` for caching.
 This will build these resources, and their containers are accessible via `docker exec` cli, but for now `Django` isn't talking to them properly.
 Working on a deadline and wanting to show working views, that code reads directly from the JSON files, which is not remotely ideal.

+`Docker` not being a particular strong suit (yet), we find another way to move forward.

 To stand it up, make sure `pipenv` is installed locally.
 Create a dir called `api` and clone in this repo.
 Run `pipenv install` to create a virtual environment -- not a necessity with `docker` but a nice-to-have for some local dev and debugging.
 Installing the dependencies from the `Pipfile` will give you access to `make`, which is going to make(!) the job of setting this up a bit cleaner for us.

 To get started, go into the virtual environment with `pipenv shell`.